the feminist polemic might do itself a favour

 SEX & FEMINISM

 I’m easily disposed to feminism and the issues women have faced historically with patriarchal power.
 The particular brand of masculinity I grew up around was especially odious, typifying much of what feminists set themselves against.

 The rhetoric can be off-putting though.
 Its polemical nature doesn’t afford much insight into how individual men and women actually relate to each other.
-Thus when you listen to the feminist position there is rarely an indication of any converse grievances men might have with the female of the species.
+There is rarely an indication of any converse grievances men might have with the female of the species.
 Perhaps the case for men is for men to make.
 But if one of them utters a word in defence of his own kind he is likely to be branded sexist and unworthy.

 Sex is discussed as if it should be straightforward with no hinterland, no kinks and no complexity.
 In truth sexuality is problematic.
 There are few of us who haven’t been compromised by our love lives this way or that.
 Marriage and exclusive relationships seek to contain some of these problems keeping them private and away from wider scrutiny.
 Thus the difficult issues rage behind a cloak of family life in infinitely untold ways.